bsurc/docs/docs/r.md

     where `mypackagename` is the name of the package you want to install.
     If you are using an R module, it will ask if you want to install into a personal library in your home directory.
     Both options will ask you to select a mirror--you can just choose the closest one.

+Once the package is finished installing, you're ready to go.
+If you run into issues installing a package, please contact [researchcomputing@boisestate.edu](mailto:researchccomputing@boisestate.edu).

 ## Submitting an R job to the scheduler